tagged

 Throughout its history, Worth County has remained a close-knit community, with residents committed to preserving their heritage and cultivating a strong sense of belonging.
 The county is home to several historic landmarks, including the town of Grant City, which was founded in 1860 and serves as the county seat.
 Worth County's story is a testament to the resilience and determination of its residents in the face of challenges and a testament to the importance of agriculture in the region's identity and economy.

-This timeline provides a concise overview of the key events in the history of Worth County, Missouri.
+This timeline provides a condensed summary of the historical journey of Worth County, Missouri.

 • 1838 - Worth County, Missouri is established